This article explains the nature of a differential merge backup and describes the Force a Differential Merge feature on Datto appliances.

 A differential merge allows a backup agent to traverse the live backup dataset of the protected server, compare it to the protected system volumes, and back up new changes.

-This process can sometimes resolve issues with backup virtualization by including changes that a normal incremental might not.
+This process functions as a form of consistency checking and can resolve problems with backups by auditing for and correcting errors, such as corruption.
 A Differential Merge can also allow an agent to proceed with incremental backups in a situation that might otherwise require an incremental chain to restart with a new full backup.
-In the Protect tab of the appliance GUI, a backup running as a Differential Merge will appear as a transfer the size of a full backup.
-However, this should only consume the space of an incremental backup on the Datto.
+In the Protect tab of the appliance GUI, a backup running as a Differential Merge will appear to be the size of a full backup.
+However, it should only consume the space of an incremental backup on the storage array, and the Manage Recovery Points page will record the transfer type accurately.

 Distinguishing a Differential Merge from a Full Backup